EdJeeOnGitHub/EC35600-proposal/slides.md

 ---

-# Our Solution
+# A Solution

-However, in our context we have institutional knowledge of the site selection assignment rule.
+However, in this context we have institutional knowledge of the site selection assignment rule.

 - Given rich micro-data we can recast the problem as whether _individuals_